Himself12794/CSC_470_Project/README.md

   e. <s>Review the domain model class diagram produced above using the review checklist in Section 5.4.5.
 Produce a review report that answer the list of review questions</s>

 3. Perform architecture design for the OOAD system - Nathaniel
-  a.
-Identifying the type of system and briefly justify the answer
+  a. <s>Identifying the type of system and briefly justify the answer</s>
-  b.
-Identify an architectural style and produce an architectural design for the system
+  b. <s>Identify an architectural style and produce an architectural design for the system</s>
-  c.
-Specify the functionality and interface for each of the subsystems and components in the architectural design
+  c. <s>Specify the functionality and interface for each of the subsystems and components in the architectural design</s>

 4. Derive use cases for the OOAD system - Javier
   a. <s>Derive use cases from the requirements you produced from #1 above</s>